 Pachyphytum will not tolerate frosts well.
-Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during extended period should be avoided.
+Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures that may go below 45 °F (7 °C) during the extended period should be avoided.
 Pachyphytum tolerates high heat and intense sunlight.
-As with most Crassulaceae, Pachyphytum can tolerate (and even appreciated) poor soil conditions, so long as it is well draining.
+As with most Crassulaceae, Pachyphytum can tolerate (and even appreciate) poor soil conditions, so long as it is well-draining.
 Pachyphytum can thrive in full or partial sunlight.

-Allow the soil to dry out before watering, and be careful to avoid getting water on the leaves.
-In winter, the plants will require more water, as winter begins its active growth season.
-If you are unsure when to water your Pachyphytum, watch the lower most leaves for signs of drying and water them then.
+Allow the soil to dry out before watering, and avoid getting water on the leaves.
+The plants will require more water in winter as winter begins its active growth season.
+If you are unsure when to water your Pachyphytum, watch the lowermost leaves for drying signs and water them then.
 Pachyphytum is FAR more likely to survive under-watering than over-watering.
-The thick fleshy leaves will appear wilted and a bit “under-full" when they need water.
+The thick, fleshy leaves will appear wilted and slightly "under-full" when they need water.

-Leaf cutting entails cutting a young leaf from near the center of the rosette.
-Leave the leaf out in the open air for a day to allow the wound to callous over… – See more at: How to Grow and Care for Pachyphytum
+Leaf-cutting entails cutting a young leaf from near the center of the rosette.
+Leave the leaf out in the open air for a day to allow the wound to callous over.

-- Back to genus x Pachyveria
+- Back to nothogenus ×Pachyveria

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.